DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/avatar.md

 # Avatar

-@short: A control for uploading of an avatar.
+@short: A control for uploading of images.

 ![Avatar control](../../../../assets/editbar-basic-controls/avatar.png)